firstdraft/guides/loops-in-ruby.md

 end
 ```

-and view your output at [http://localhost:3000/third](http://localhost:3000/third).
+and view your output at `https://ruby-intro-[YOUR CLOUD 9 USERNAME].c9users.io/third`.
 I've provided a variable for you, `numbers`, which has an array in it containing the first 999 natural numbers.

 (Credit for this challenge goes to [Project Euler](https://projecteuler.net).
 This is the first in a series of puzzles that they provide.
 You can check your answer by signing up for an account there and submitting it, and find lots more puzzles to practice your Ruby on!)